ravindu644/Android-Kernel-Tutorials/README.md

 - Creating a signed boot image from the compiled kernel

 **Requirements:**
 - A working 🧠
-- Linux based PC/Server (Debian-based recommended.)
+- A Linux-based PC/Server (Debian-based recommended)
-- Basic knowledge in Linux commands and Bash Script.
+- Basic knowledge of Linux commands and Bash scripting
+- Basic knowledge of version control (Git)
+  - This is good practice when building a kernel.
+Imagine you edit some files and realize you've messed up the source - this one single command `git stash` can help you revert all the uncommitted changes you made.
+How cool is that :)
 - Patience

 ### 🛠 Install required dependencies for compiling kernels